-Despite 2020’s many curveballs, that declaration held true.
-Just recently, Forbes published an article explaining how the product economy and interconnectivity put product managers at the center of the modern organization.
-And (at least if you ask me), it’s still a pretty awesome time to work in product.
+Forbes explains how the product economy and interconnectivity put product managers at the center of the modern organization.
+And (at least if you ask me), it’s a pretty awesome time to work in product.

-As we enter 2021, I think this trend will hold steady.
-But I want to add a little nuance: In 2021, we’ll be talking about the golden age of customer-centric product management.
+As we enter 2023, this trend will hold steady.
+But I want to add a little nuance: In 2023, we’ll be talking about the golden age of customer-centric product management.
 I predict factors like heated markets and shifting customer attitudes will prompt PMs to double down on understanding their customers’ needs and delivering simple, customer-centric products.

-Post-pandemic, the stakes to nail customer experience and value will be higher
+The stakes to nail customer experience and value will continue to drive higher

-While the pandemic slowed spending and development for a number of industries, cloud-based software was not one of them.
+While the pandemic, then inflation slowed spending and development for a number of industries, cloud-based software was not one of them.
 “The pandemic validated cloud’s value proposition,” reads a report from Gartner.
 “The increased use of public cloud services has reinforced cloud adoption to be the ‘new normal,’ now more than ever.”
-That same report predicts cloud spending will grow by 18.4% in 2021.

 There’s both good news and bad news associated with the booming digital market.
 First, it points to opportunity: Businesses everywhere are eager to spend on solutions that enable remote workflows, automate time-consuming tasks, and build resiliency.